milkywaysandy/SandyHsu/README.md

 - Scikit-learn / Tensorflow / Pytorch
 - Machine Learning & Deep Learning
 - Git
-- HTML
-- web crawler
-- Facebook API
-- Google Analytics
-- Google Search Console

 # Work Experience
-- Data Scientist / RA, Stem Cell Research Centre - YangMing University 2021~2022
+- Career Development - April 2022~Currently
+  - SQL/R/BigQuery/Looker/Excel/Tableau skills: Complete the Google Data Analytics Certificate within the recommended time period.
+The certificate strengthens the skills of dataset manipulation during the initial stage of the project and increases programming language skills and toolset.
+  - Data visualization/Data Mining: Use R language to complete a self-selected project.
+Project included data processing, analysis, and visualization - BellaBeat opponent user usage analysis.
+  - Product data analysis: Self-motivated to complete the Hahow course and increased the capability of data analysis to industry standards.

+- AI Engineer - Yang-Ming International Smart Healthcare Technologies INC 2021~2022
+  - Machine Learning Development: Generated promising results and convinced the team to migrate from Microsoft Azure to in-house Scikit-Learning framework as a financial benefit of the APP
+Data analysis & modeling
-  - Developed a machine learning model to predict the patient with high blood pressure as an adverse event in real-time during Hemodialysis Therapy with the result of 0.88 as the area under curve.
+  - Model Training / Tuning / Optimization: Developed a machine learning model of Two-Class Averaged Perceptron to predict the patients with high blood pressure as an adverse event during hemodialysis
-  - Standardized the data cleaning procedure and perfumed the procedure with Excel on the backtesting data.
-  - Improved data cleaning strategies as part of ELT data pipeline for the upcoming clinical validation trial.
+  - Real-Time Simulation: Simulated real-time data stream through the model package with the result of 0.88 as the area under curve, which is the same accuracy as that of the static data model prediction
+  - Big Data Processing: Analyze 4,000 treatment sessions, 80,000 time points, 16 types of kidney dialysis machine values, predicted the characteristics of the data in a timely manner, standardize the use of Python, Excel & Google Cloud for the future data cleaning process, and complete the timely predictive test data cleaning independently.
-  - Converted the feature engineering class of 25 subroutines into python for 84 designed features within two working weeks.
+  - Python Skill: Converted the feature engineering of 25 subroutines into python from AWK with pandas and NumPy packages for 84 designed features within two working weeks.
-  - Optimized the machine learning prediction model based on scikit-learn framework.
-  - Designed the code package that included the feature engineering and the machine learning algorithm for model deployment.
 - Data Engineering Immersive (Student) 2020~2021
   -  Proposed and led a CNN based project on clothing retrieval system: when input a clothing image into the system, it retrieves 5 images with similar attributes from the adopted database
   -  Experienced in data processing and modeling with libraries including pandas, scikit-learn and other statistical/machine learning libraries in Python from Kaggle challenges